 Telephone: 01392 723656

 Extension: (Streatham) 3656

 Her expertise lies in the studies of two dimensional materials (such as graphene, functionalized graphene and layered dichalcogenides) and of organic materials, as well as their use in future emerging electronic and optoelectronic applications.
 Currently she leads a group of 30 researchers focusing on emerging technologies such as highly efficient solar cells and light emitting devices, electronic textiles, smart windows and multifunctional smart coatings.
 She has a strong track record of interdisciplinary research with output in the fields of nanoscience and nanotechnology, materials science, physics and chemistry.
-Her research is regularly published in leading and high-impact peer reviewed journals such as Nature Nanotechnology, Advanced Materials, Nano Letters, Journal of the American Chemical Society, Proceedings of the National Academy of Sciences of USA (PNAS), Physical Review Letters, Nano Today, etc..
-She has published over 70 papers, which have attracted more than 2100 citations and she has an h-index of 22.Membership of editorial boards
+Her research is regularly published in leading and high-impact peer reviewed journals such as Science Advances, Nature Nanotechnology, Advanced Materials, Nano Letters, Journal of the American Chemical Society, Proceedings of the National Academy of Sciences of USA (PNAS), Physical Review Letters, Nano Today, etc..
+She has published over 90 papers, which have attracted an h-index of 25.Membership of editorial boards

 - Editor for the Nature journal Scientific Reports (Electronics, Photonics and Device Physics)